Magnomic/CP-Raft/README.md

-# CP-Raft: _Concise and Generalized Design of Parallel Raft Protocol_
+# Optimizing Consistency in Distributed Data Services: The CP-Raft Protocol for High-Performance and Fault-Tolerant Replication

-This work has been submitted to ICDCS-2023
+This work has been submitted to IEEE Transactions on Service Computing

 ## Features